Generalization

 Underfitting

 Underfitting occurs when a model is too simple to capture the underlying structure of the data.
-An underfitted model performs poorly both on the training data and the test data because it fails to learn the important relationships between input features and output labels.
+An underfitted model performs poorly on both the training data and the test data because it fails to learn the important relationships between input features and output labels.

 In technical terms, underfitting happens when a model has high bias but low variance.
 The model is too rigid, making overly simplistic predictions that do not adequately capture the complexities of the data.